File an Employee Complaint

-If you find it necessary to lodge a complaint, an objective investigation will be conducted in accordance with departmental regulations as well as state and federal laws.
+If you find it necessary to lodge an employee complaint, an objective investigation will be conducted in accordance with departmental regulations as well as state and federal laws.
 If you feel that an employee has acted in an abusive or unprofessional manner, you are encouraged to report the matter.

-Complaints may be filed with the involved employee's supervisor or, if the supervisor is not known, the complaint may be filed with the Internal Affairs Unit.
+Employee complaints may be filed with the involved employee's supervisor or, if the supervisor is not known, the complaint may be filed with Internal Affairs.
 A complaint may be filed in person, by telephone, fax, e-mail, or letter.